-- EPA Environmental Protection Agency, sets water quality standards and establishes methods and monitoring requirements for water utilities. - MCL Maximum Contaminant Level, the highest level of a contaminant that is allowed in drinking water.
+- AL Action Level, the concentration of a contaminant which if exceeded, triggers treatment or other requirements. - EPA Environmental Protection Agency, sets water quality standards and establishes methods and monitoring requirements for water utilities. - MCL Maximum Contaminant Level, the highest level of a contaminant that is allowed in drinking water.
 MCL's are set as close to the MCLG's as feasible using the best available treatment technology. - MCLG Maximum Contaminant Level Goal, the level of a contaminant in drinking water which there is no known or expected risk to health.
-MCLG's allow a margin of safety. - PPB Parts Per Billion. the equivalent of one second in 32 years. - PPM Parts Per Million, the equivalent of one second in 12 days - pCi/I Picocuries Per Liter, a measure of radioactivity scroll to the bottom and choose options to browse information for City of La Pine.
+MCLG's allow a margin of safety. - PPB Parts Per Billion. the equivalent of one second in 32 years. - PPM Parts Per Million, the equivalent of one second in 12 days. - pCi/I Picocuries Per Liter, a measure of radioactivity - Result the column that shows you what level of contaminant was found in the water you drink.